What is Red Mite

 The top product for wooden coops is undoubtedly Creosote.
 The nasty cancer causing, banned for household use kind.
 You can get this online.
 Tame Creocote or Creoseal will not cut the mustard so don’t waste your time or money on this.
 Creosote is usually applied yearly but the downside is that it will need to de-stink before you can let your hens have access to the coop again.

 Next on the war list is Perbio-Choc or Ficam W. Both are residual and will give you protection for approximately 3 months.
 They are also nasty chemicals in their own right that do require hazmat style protection.
 Definitely eye, breathing, skin protection for these nasties.
 Also a de-stink period is needed of about a week.
 We use Perbio-Choc combined with a smoke bomb beforehand.
+We also recommend Pest Expert Formula C+ which is residual up to 12 weeks.
+All the residual treatments with the exception of Creosote you can soak the coop EVERYWHERE (very important) and leave it to do its job.
+Don’t wash your coop after treatment otherwise you are just wasting your money and precious time.

 When to treat